How To Watch Biden’s First State Of The Union Address To Congress: Speech Time, Scheduled TV Coverage & Livestreams

 MSNBC welcomes back Rachel Maddow to lead its night-of coverage with Joy Reid and Nicolle Wallace starting at 8 p.m.
 ET.
 The group will return for analysis featuring a panel of experts following President Biden’s speech.
 The network’s special coverage starts at 6 a.m.
 ET with Morning Joe with reporting, analysis and a preview from top political reporters.
 José Díaz-Balart, Andrea Mitchell, Katy Tur and Hallie Jackson will then pick up the baton with coverage on MSNBC Reports.On Wednesday, MSN’s coverage continues with Morning Joe through MSNBC Reports.

-NBC‘s Nightly News anchor Lester Holt and Today co-anchor Savannah Guthrie will lead NBC News’ coverage live from Washington, D.C. starting at 9 p.m.
+NBC Nightly News anchor Lester Holt and Today co-anchor Savannah Guthrie will lead NBC News’ coverage live from Washington, D.C. starting at 9 p.m.
 ET Tuesday.
 Holt and Guthrie will be joined by Meet the Press moderator Chuck Todd and chief Washington correspondent Andrea Mitchell.
-Ahead of the address, Holt will anchor a special edition of NBC Nightly News live from Washington, D.C.
+NBC News NOW will also have special coverage of the address, with Hallie Jackson anchoring from 8-9 p.m.
+ET.
+Chuck Todd and Kristen Welker anchor a post-SOTU special, featuring analysis of the address as well as the latest on the Texas primary race Ahead of the address, Holt will anchor a special edition of NBC Nightly News live from Washington, D.C.
 The following morning, Guthrie will anchor Today from the Nation’s Capital.

 Peacock will kick off live coverage with The Choice With MSNBC featuring Zerlina Maxwell on Zerlina starting at 6 p.m.
 ET.
 Maxwell and her guests will break down the State of the Union through the lenses of racial reckoning, the ongoing pandemic and women’s rights in America.
 The Mehdi Hasan Show will provide comprehensive coverage starting at 7 p.m.
 ET and return immediately following the address with reaction and analysis.
 Then it’s back to Zerlina at 8 p.m.
 ET.
 After the address, coverage will continue into the 11 p.m. hour, with guests Rep. Susan Wild (D-PA), presidential historian Michael Beschloss, and former speechwriter to President Obama David Litt.